m4n50n/unit_testing_with_jest/README.md

 ## Instructions 📄

-1. Open this repository in **Gitpod**
+1. Open this repository in **Gitpod** and wait until LearnPack is loaded.
-2. Download learnpack globally (if you don't have it already) using the following command in the terminal: `$ npm i learnpack -g`
-3. Start the exercise: `$ learnpack start`
+2. Follow the *LearnPack Instructions*.

 ## What is this exercise about ❓